0chain/zwalletcli/README.md

 # zwallet - a CLI for Züs wallet

-ZWallet CLI is a Go-based command-line tool for managing ZCN tokens on the Züs blockchain.
+ZWallet CLI is a command-line command line interface (CLI) to demonstrate the wallet functionalities of Züs.
 It provides an interactive way to receive, send, store, stake, and exchange ZCN tokens, as well as fetch information about Züs components such as miners, sharders, and blobbers.

 The CLI utilizes the [Züs GoSDK](https://github.com/0chain/gosdk).
 - [Züs Overview](#züs-overview)